 - Prepare the ziplock bag

-- Pump in the 100% acetic acid cure silicone into the ziplock bag
+- Pump the 100% acetic acid cure silicone into the bag

-- Pour in the silicone oil into the silicone, use as much as is needed to thin out the silicone
+- Pour in enough silicone oil to thin out the silicone

-- Vigorously work in the mixture to make sure the two are well combined and that no lumps have been formed
+- Work the mixture vigorously until the two are fully combined with no lumps

 Using 100% Cure Silicone and Paint Thinner